Generating Multivariate Load States Using a Conditional Variational Autoencoder: multi-area adequacy assessment

 Next, we investigated the performance of the load generation mechanisms by using it for a multi-area adequacy assessment study, based on the ENTSO-E Mid-term Adequacy Forecast 2020 (MAF2020) \cite{ENTSO2020}.
 Multi-area adequacy assessment measures the sufficiency of generating capacity compared with the load on each of the nodes in the power system under transmission constraints.
 This can be considered a stress test of the generative model, as the outcomes are sensitive to high-load events (tail distributions) \emph{and} their dependencies between countries.

-Monte Carlo simulations were used to estimate \emph{Loss Of Load Expectation} (LOLE [hours/year]): the expected number of hours per year that the supply does not meet demand.
+Monte Carlo simulations were used to estimate \emph{Loss Of Load Expectation} (LOLE [h/year]) and \emph{Expected Energy Not Served} (EENS [MWh/year]).
+LOLE is the expected number of hours per year during which the supply does not meet demand.
+EENS is the expected amount of energy demand per year that cannot be supplied.
 Parameters from the MAF2020 study were used to construct a model for generating capacity and net transfer capacities between countries.
 They were combined with generated and historical load data to define a probabilistic model for the Monte Carlo simulations.
 We emphasise that the model thus constructed is not meant to be an accurate representation of the European grid, but a stylised problem that serves as a comparative testing ground for the generative models.